freeCodeCamp/guide/src/pages/certificates/inventory-update/index.md

 ### Code Explanation:

-* Convert current inventory array **arr1** to an one-dimensional array in order that `indexOf()` method could be used to check existance of new delivery items in current inventory.
+* Convert current inventory array **arr1** to an one-dimensional array in order that `indexOf()` method could be used to check existence of new delivery items in current inventory.
 * Check if item already exists in current inventory using `indexOf()`.
 * If item exists update quantity and continue loop execution.
 * Else append item to inventory.